Welcome to today's edition of the Rush 24-7 podcast.

 No surprise.

-And I've got friends who are um who are connected uh to many of the RRS matters, and I I I cannot identify them at all, because we had a very private conversation earlier in this week.
+And I cannot identify them at all because we had a very private conversation earlier in this week.

-And my friend and I got talking, and he he truly is a world-class expert in these matters.
+And my friend and I got talking, and he truly is a world-class expert in these matters, top of the hill.

-And we got to talking about this targeting of conservative groups, and I said to him, I said, Is it possible, as the string starts to unravel from this ball, that we're going to learn that individuals were targeted also?
+And I said to him, I said, is it possible as the string starts to unravel from this ball that we're going to learn that individuals were targeted also?

-And I said, Well, what have you observed, if anything at all, during the past several years about the IRS and their conduct?
+And I said, well, what have you observed, if anything at all, during the past several years about the IRS and their conduct?

-And he said, Well, the IRS has become arrogant.
+And he said, well, the IRS has become arrogant.

 Arrogant was the word he used to a degree that we never ever have seen before.